 Graduate students at Colorado School of Mines, may transfer a limited number of credits from other universities and or a Colorado School of Mines undergraduate transcript.
-The Office of Graduate Studies does not transfer credits upon admission.
+We do not transfer credits upon admission.
 To transfer credits, students need to:

 - Read the transfer limits and determine how many credits may transfer

 - Meet with advisor and committee to get transfer coursework approved.

 - Transfer credit must be graduate level coursework on a graduate level transcript.

 - You may not transfer research credits, unless you are a PhD transferring a master’s thesis degree from another university.

 - Send your official transcripts to Colorado School of Mines.